juanjesus-ldo/scene_generator/README.md

        ```
      - Replace `/path/to/images` with the directory where generated images will be stored.
      - The `--restart_interval` parameter sets how many images trigger a process restart.

+**Note**: This repository includes:

+- Parallelepiped objects stored in the `boxes/` folder.

+- Additional 3D object meshes stored in the `obj_meshes/` folder.

+- A  3D scene mesh stored in the `surface/` folder.

+These elements allow users to quickly set up and explore the generator’s functionality by understanding how the code and folder structure are organized.
+Users must create their own custom parallelepiped objects, additional 3D assets, and reconstruct their own scene to generate realistic synthetic data with automatic annotations tailored to their specific objects of interest and desired environments.

 ---

 ## 🛠️ Work in Progress